TritonDataCenter/mdata-docs/mdata/datadict.md

 ### `sdc:datacenter_name`

-Every [SmartDataCenter][4] datacenter, sometimes called an _availability zone_,
-has a name.
-This string is generally configured by the cloud operator to represent the physical location of the particular datacenter.
+Every [SmartDataCenter][4] datacenter has a name.
+This string is generally configured by the cloud operator to represent the physical location (and potentially some fault isolation boundary) of the particular datacenter.
 For example, in the Joyent Public Cloud, there are datacenters with names such as `us-west-1` and `us-east-1`.

 ## Metadata Keys With Defined Guest Behaviour